 The term resource leveling is widely used in project management to refer to resource optimization and limitation.
 Resource leveling is considered as one of the basic elements of resource management within the project.
 According to the PMBOK Guide, resource leveling is defined as a technique in which start and finish dates are adjusted based on resource constraints with the goal of balancing the demand for resources with the available supply.
 Primavera P6 resource leveling tool enables to define the resource usage limits and monitor the overloads.
 It is possible to perform an efficient resource loading process by using the reports and histograms of this tool.
-This Primavera P6 Tutorial discusses the definition of resource leveling and demonstrates how to make an effective resource leveling in Primavera P6 by the help of an example.
+This Primavera P6 Tutorial discusses the definition of resource leveling and demonstrates how to make an effective resource leveling in Primavera P6 with the help of an example.

 What is the Definition of Resource Leveling?